awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 For more information, see [Amazon EC2 X1e Instances](https://aws.amazon.com/ec2/instance-types/x1e)\.

+**X2gd instances**

+These instances are well suited for the following:
++ In\-memory databases, such as Redis and Memcached\.
++ Relational databases, such as MySQL and PostGreSQL\.
++ Electronic design automation \(EDA\) workloads, such as physical verification and layout tools\.
++ Memory\-intensive workloads, such as real\-time analytics and real\-time caching servers\.

+For more information, see [Amazon EC2 X2gd Instances](https://aws.amazon.com/ec2/instance-types/x2)\.

 **z1d instances**

 These instances deliver both high compute and high memory and are well\-suited for the following: